Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 Located in the heart of the Berkshires, this historic property was built in 1890 as a gentleman’s farm and opened to guests in 2011.
-Modernly adorned for world-class luxury, the upscale suites are adjacent to a duck pond with 10 surrounding open acres.
+Modernly adorned with world-class luxury, the upscale suites at Stonover Farm are adjacent to a duck pond with 10 surrounding open acres.
 Select suites offer gas fireplaces or Jacuzzi tubs, with the three-room Suite One also including a sitting room with a comfy armchair and ottoman that offers views of the opposite field and forest.
 Stockbridge Bowl and the endless beauty of the Berkshires are right out your window.
 As the bucolic roads around Lenox are perfect for pedaling, you may want to rent a bike to ride through the stunning autumn scenery.